Overview

 There are algorithms that can spot misspellings or suggest a word and they’re helpful, but only a human can read for context—distinguishing between homophones or noticing any flawed logic, for example.
 That’s where I come in, identifying and quietly disarming any land mines in a manuscript.

 Experience is important, because what you do is special.
 There are creative standards in fiction that don’t apply elsewhere.
-(For instance, ample leeway is allowed for fragmented sentences.)
+(For example, ample leeway is allowed for fragmented sentences.)
 And it’s only through years of hands-on copyediting that I can carefully handle such subtleties, knowing when to leave something alone and when to modify it.

-~Correcting punctuation, spelling, grammar, syntax, capitalization, and word usage while preserving the meaning and voice of your original text
+-Correcting punctuation, spelling, grammar, syntax, capitalization, and word usage while preserving the meaning and voice of your original text

 ~Eliminating repetition, redundancy, wordiness, and incompleteness